 96. Did he have a mob full of friends or one or two side-kicks?

 97. Was there a toy he always wanted but never got?
 Or finally got it and realized it was no good? (“You’ll shoot your eye out, kid.”)

 100. His favorite thing to do with his grandfather

 Well, that 100 should prime the pump, not that Grandpa necessarily had to use one of those growing up.
 You’d have to ask him.

 But you don’t have to stop there.
 Just think about something that was important to you when you were young and ask him if it was the same for him.

-Soon you’ll forget the walker and see him for who he is—a man who lives, loves, learns, and whose stories and life still matter.
+Soon you’ll forget the walker and see him for who he is—a man who lives.
+Loves.
+Learns.

 And whose stories matter.

 At Frontida Assisted Living in Wisconsin, we offer a plethora of assisted living services, including memory care and mental health care.
 We take a holistic approach to our senior living care, offering activities for seniors, wonderful accommodations and programs, and 24-hour supervision.
 We have dedicated memory and mental care centers and a team of compassionate caregivers who love what they do.
 Schedule a tour today!